Anti-Pattern-Inc/saasus-platform-document/docs/tutorial/tutorial-introduction.md

 This process will result in the development of an enhanced chat system, capable of accommodating diverse user needs through the support of multi-tenancy and flexible control via pricing plans.

-Check the diagram to see the difference between the architects before and after the tutorial.
+Check the diagram to see the difference between the architecture before and after the tutorial.

 Before the tutorial
 ![サンプル](/img/tutorial/tutorial-introduction/tutorial-introduction-02.png)